lulibrary/research-metadata-batch/README.md

 ```

 ## Making an application
 Load this gem, then open up the base class {ResearchMetadataBatch::Base} as below.
-Provide any secondary initialisation
-using the ```setup``` method.
-Implement methods from {ResearchMetadataBatch::Custom} as shared methods.
+Implement methods from
+{ResearchMetadataBatch::Custom} as shared methods, including any secondary initialisation using the
+``init`` method.

-For resource-specific customisation, open up the class e.g. {ResearchMetadataBatch::Dataset}.
+For resource-specific customisation, open up a resource class e.g. {ResearchMetadataBatch::Dataset}.
 Implement methods from
 {ResearchMetadataBatch::Custom} as resource-specific methods.

 This example uses Amazon Web Services.